mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 PRIMM addresses the perceived need for  structured and explicit approach to teaching computing concepts and is particularly aimed at a school setting [@sentance_teaching_2019].

+In proposing PRIMM Sentence et al  highlights a debate in this field of a proposed deficit of exploration based, constructionism approaches by Grover [-@sentance_teaching_2019, p.
+5], proposing greater instruction and guidance.

+To address this without fully embracing an instruction, expert-led approach, which in any case is not possible given limited experience of many teachers, the author propose Primm

     **PRIMM:** PRIMM stands for Predict, Run, Investigate, Modify and Make.
 This model helps learners adopt coding practices and computational concepts through providing a concrete code example that they run after predicting what it does.
 Learners make changes to the existing code before finally creating code from scratch.
 PRIMM's starting point is students predicting existing code results.
 Asking students to identify target computing concepts in code examples allows teachers to guide students towards key computational thinking process or algorithmic details.
 Thus, PRIMM is well suited to the classroom as starting with prediction of a code allows a whole class of learners to unpack and repack the same set of concepts in a restricted time scale.
 This process that supports formal problem solving, paper-based questions of the GCSE exams.
 The use of code examples and a structured set of varied activities aligns well to UDL principle of representing knowledge in a variety of means.
 For a more detailed summary of the PRIMM approach the Quick Read pedagogy article.[^5]

     Primm based on UMC but developed to highlight abstract concepts and processes via a predict stage.

-In proposing PRIMM Sentence et al  highlights a deficit of exploration based approaches of Papert and constructionism proposed by Grover
-[-@sentance_teaching_2019, p.
-5]
+The authors note elements of align the approach with socio-cultural concepts, like mediation, use of language and ZPD.

+These principles are put into action through drawing on _carefully selected content_ from the social plane [-@sentance_teaching_2019, p.
+2].

+HOW IS THIS LIMITED?

-However, given the importance of explicit instruction of concepts, it seems lacking then that there is no guidance on what  concepts should be best explored via this pedagogy.
+While the importance of explicit instruction of concepts is outlined, there is no guidance on what concepts should be best explored via this pedagogy.
+Given the context of of computing, there may be an implicit assumption that teachers turn to the UK curriculum perhaps for guidance.

 A similar observation can be made of a linked pedagogy that of semantic waves which uses an example of algorithms in one research process but again does not link to an underlying framework of "complex" concepts to illustrate.

-We can turn to the UK curriculum perhaps for guidance.

 THIS COUDL BE PUT BEFORE CT - AND THEN CT IS EXPLPORED AS A FRAMEWORK OF CONCEPTS - THEN A PEDAGOGY

 DEVELOP THIS DEFICIT AND THE ASSUMPTIONS PRESENT IN A CRITICAL WAY ABSTRACT VS CONCRETE

 ### Use Modify Create